mimoduo/mimogear/docs/postcss/mimo.md

 #Mimo

-The mimo partials refer to each specialized mimo module available within Mimogear.
+The mimo partials refer to the slideshow, lightbox, and accordion available within Mimogear.

 ##Grid

-The mimogear grid system is setup using the [Postcss-simple-grid](https://github.com/iamfrntdv/postcss-simple-grid) module.
-Let's setup a grid example for the gamagori breakpoint (1200px).
+The Mimogear grid system is setup using the [Postcss-simple-grid](https://github.com/iamfrntdv/postcss-simple-grid) module.
+Let's setup a grid example for the gamagori breakpoint (1200px):

 **Postcss**